getinet1221/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Welcome to ALX Africa HIgher level Programming
 # 0x01.
 Python - if/else, loops, functions
 **General**
- -Why Python programming is awesome
+-  Why Python programming is awesome
 -Why indentation is so important in Python
  *How to use the if, if ... else statements
 -How to use comments